Theodeus/tuna/README.md

+OBS. tuna.js is currently very much alpha, we'll reach beta during the coming weeks!

+Latest news
+====
 <strong>tuna.js</strong> is released!
 We'll be adding more effects and features during the coming weeks, so make sure to follow us at <a href="https://twitter.com/DinahmoeSTHLM">@DinahmoeSTHLM</a> to not miss out.
 Feel free to create your own effects and give us a pull request!

-OBS. tuna.js is currently very much alpha, we'll reach beta during the coming weeks!

 tuna
 ====